Home

 Fennel, Carrot and Kohlrabi Salad Recipe

-If this is your first time to try a kohlrabi salad recipe, you'll soon be hooked!
-A kohlrabi (kohl-RAH-bee) resembles a turnip, with a sweeter and more delicate flavor.
 A member of the cabbage family it is light green and sometimes sold with its edible greens attached.
-It can be eaten raw or cooked, cubed, shredded or sliced.
+Eat it raw or cooked, cubed, shredded or sliced.
 Choose small ones, and peel before using.

 1 kohlrabi, peeled and cut into 1/4 inch cubes